vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

 order to simplify the encoding algorithm.
 However, given that we have to retain decoding for tags without the array values, we can make use of this form to reduce the complexity of the encoded data.

+### Scripting

+There are a handful of alternative paths for adding support for our scripting languages, all of which will cause problems for users:

+1. Expose the tags as single values using the existing naming, picking some arbitrary value when a tag has multiple values, and set up a secondary tags structure that exposes the arrays.
+This will lead to all kinds of confusion and conflicts when the same tag is assigned through different variables.
+1. Add functions specficially for manipulating tag sets.
+This continues to make metrics management look like a second-class afterthought, and doesn't ease any compatibility problems for existing scripts.
+1. For Lua, set up a new version 3 API that exposes the arrays, while leaving version 2 with single values.
+This will result in metrics with multi-valued tags being reduced to a single value even when there is no modifications to the tags.

 ### Internal Representation

 The Datadog agent represents the tags as a simple set of strings, ie `HashSet<String>` or